pulpgrinder/sic-transit/documentation.md

 ## Public Methods

 ### `performTransition(args)`
 Transitions are the heart of Sic Transit.
-There are over 50 transitions, all of which are listed below.
+There are over 50 transitions, which are described below.

 #### `swipeInFromBottom, swipeOutToBottom, swipeInFromLeft, swipeOutToLeft, swipeInFromRight, swipeOutToRight, swipeInFromTop, swipeOutToTop`